RubenNijhuis/Get-Next-Line/README.md

 $ git clone https://github.com/RubenNijhuis/Get-Next-Line.git

 # Compile:
-$ Make
+$ cd ./src && make
 ```

 ### Usage

-And add the `get_next_line.a` file that was created in the Get-Next-Line folder to your project, and don't forget to compile it with your other files.
+And add the `get_next_line.a` file that was created in the `src/` folder to your project, and don't forget to compile it with your other files.

 Your finished folder structure should look like this.
 ```